SandroGT/LLMs-for-SPARQL/README.md

 The following is a preview of the accuracies obtained by the various tested LLMs:
 ![ENSEMBLE accuracies](experiments/evaluation/scores/plot_ensemble_accuracy.png)

-More detailed explanations and comments about the accuracy results and other metrics can be found in the paper.
+More detailed explanations and comments about the accuracy results and other measures can be found in the paper.
 The full evaluation results are available in the **`experiments/evaluation/scores/`** directory.